-Gandhiji has once said that "there is enough for everybody's needs but not everybody's greed."
+Gandhiji once said that "there is enough for everyone's needs but not enough for everyone's greed."

 Those were the times when there were no water filters or ROs.
 We used to take water straight from the tap.
 My mother used to water our kitchen garden from the water left from washing clothes and utensils.
+It definitely means extra efforts, which mommy and people of her generation made happily to save the planet and our future.
 Recycling and minimizing wastage was the essence of life in those days.
-It was effortless and came naturally to us.
-Its still the same for me even now.
+Since it was part of my everyday observation, it came naturally to me.
+It's still the same for me even now.

-People of my generation (born in 60s) and our parents are still responsible about usage and conservation of natural resources.
+People of my generation (born in the 60s) and our parents are still very responsible towards the usage and conservation of natural resources.
+In India, conservation of natural resources has been a way of life.

-The kind of relationship, the young generation (specially in their30s and later)has with natural resources is very worrying.
-They have grown up with unrestricted exposure to the world through world wide web and booming economy at home front.
 The growth of materialism in society and general degradation of understanding of age old values and ethics combined together have resulted in a mentality which thinks that money can buy anything.
 The respect and love for nature is also weighed in the same monetary balance.
-This has resulted in no regards what so ever for water resources too.
+This has resulted in no regards whatsoever for water resources too.

 Water is one of the most precious and life essential resource but with limited supply.
-We all, as a race must take responsibility to use water carefully so that its available to all.
+We all, as a race must take responsibility to use water carefully so that its available for all.

 A very recent news about Cape Town's water woes is very worrying.
 If we do not take care of our future, who will?

-The misuse of nature has been so much and so vast by humans that it's high time we all must stand up together and promise ourselves to not waste a single drop of water.
+The misuse of nature by humans for long time has resulted in changes in environmental changes and pollution of natural resources.
+Water is the most polluted and misused resource.
+It's also the most important resource for life to survive on our planet.
+It's high time we all must stand up together and promise ourselves to not waste a single drop of water.

 "Cutting Pani" actually conveys -